aldobriano/claude-code-slack-bot/README.md

 ### Direct Messages
 Simply send a direct message to the bot with your request:
 ```
-@ClaudeBot Can you help me write a Python function to calculate fibonacci numbers?
+@Claude Can you help me write a Python function to calculate fibonacci numbers?
 ```

 ### In Channels